lelou6666/nimbus-docs/phantom/api.rst

         "success": true
       }

 All other requests must be authenticated using this token.

-To use this token with curl, for example:
+To get this token with curl, do:

    .. sourcecode:: none